Just getting started? Complete the Using Conversation Assist tutorial.

 Supported bot types

-- Conversation Builder
+- Bots created in Conversation Builder

-- Google Dialogflow ES and CX
+- Bots created in Google Dialogflow ES and CX

-- IBM Watson Assistant v1 and v2
+- Bots created in IBM Watson Assistant v1 and v2

 To set up Conversation Assist to recommend bots, you need some prerequisite knowledge of other applications in the Conversational AI suite.